 The Aussie band, who are headlining Coachella this year, have promised "new sounds" in 2019

-From their remarkable debut ‘Innerspeaker’ in 2010 to headlining Coachella later this year, Aussie psychedelic rockers Tame Impala have enjoyed an astonishing rise.
-Over the course of their three albums, they’ve won over thousands of fans with their woozy tunes; each album further cementing their place on the top of countless festival bills.
+From their remarkable debut ‘Innerspeaker’ in 2010 to headlining Coachella later this year, Aussie psych rockers Tame Impala have enjoyed an astonishing rise.
+Over the course of their three albums, they’ve won over thousands of fans with their woozy tunes: each album further cementing their place on the top of countless festival bills.

 Yet it’s been almost four years since the band’s last record, the stonking, R&B infused ‘Currents’, and fans are still eagerly awaiting Tame Impala’s fourth album – but this year, they could be in luck.
 With frontman Kevin Parker previously saying he’d be disappointed if the band’s next album wasn’t out before the summer, 2019 could be the year of Tame Impala.
 Here, then, is everything we know so far about the band’s upcoming fourth LP.

-- Tame Impala share clip of brand new music from inside the studio today (March 10)
+- The band share a clip of brand new music from inside the studio (March 10)